 Salmon…can’t get any healthier than salmon.
 Atlantic Wild salmon, that is.
 Chock full of omega-3 fatty acids, wild salmon is the best source of this essential fat.
-Other fish containing the highest amounts of omega 3s are trout, anchovies, sardines and herring.
-Omega 3s are often lacking in our diets because our bodies cannot manufacture them…so we must get them from food or supplements.
+Other fish containing the highest amounts of omega-3s are trout, anchovies, sardines and herring.
+Omega-3s are often lacking in our diets because our bodies cannot manufacture them…so we must get them from food or supplements.

 Don’t like the thought of eating an anchovy?
 Me either, so I use anchovy paste.
 I always have a tube in the fridge and after all, you can’t make a Caesar Salad or Caesar dressing without it.

-- 2 Tbls maple syrup
+- 2 Tbls soy sauce

 - 1 Clove garlic, peeled and smashed or chopped

 - 1/8 Tsp black pepper

 - 1/2 – 1 Tbls horseradish sauce, if you want your salmon on the spicy side.

 - Two – four center-cut wild salmon fillets, skinned if desired

 ⇒ Salmon skin actually contains more Omega-3s then the meat, but if you don’t enjoy the skin…your dog certainly will.